본문 바로가기

 5,000 Won Restroom Fee...
 Owner Who Reported "Only Coffee, No Pororo Drinks" for Business Interference This is a reference photo to aid understanding of the article and is unrelated to the main text.
 Pixabay

-However, the owner insisted, "Pororo drinks are not allowed," and demanded, "You must order coffee at the kiosk."
-Mr A and his wife argued, "Whether we buy a Pororo drink or coffee is our choice, and once we buy a drink, we are customers."
-The cafe owner countered, "No, our store policy requires you to buy coffee."
-Mr A said, "From that point on, any guilt I felt for using the restroom for free disappeared, and I started to get angry."
-He added, "My wife also became upset and raised her voice, saying, 'How can you do this?' and we argued for about two minutes."
+However, the owner insisted, "Pororo drinks are not allowed.
+You must order coffee at the kiosk."
+Mr. A and his wife argued, "Whether we buy a Pororo drink or coffee, that's our choice.
+Once we buy a drink, we're customers, aren't we?"
+The cafe owner replied, "No. Our store policy requires you to buy coffee."
+Mr. A said, "From that point on, any guilt I felt for using the restroom for free disappeared and I started to get angry."
+He added, "My wife was also upset and raised her voice, saying, 'How can you do that?'
+We argued for about two minutes."

-Owner Reports for Interference with Business
+Owner Reports Customer to Police for Business Obstruction

-"Excessive Response" vs "Responsibility for Unauthorized Use"
+"Excessive Response" vs. "Responsibility for Unauthorized Use"

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.